 Does Ohm Studio feature 64 bit compatibility?

-I’m guessing that if making something like Ohm Studio was easy, someone would have already created it.
 What have been your greatest obstacles in creating this DAW with regards to things like coding, funding, marketing, finding staff, etc?

 Any estimates on what the final release will be priced?

 We will offer a limited free version next, for a standard monthly subscription, priced at €9.
 Some people would rather go for a one-shot price without subscription, and that’s something we’re still thinking about.